-The meas_extensions_shapeHSM package contains the plugins to measure the shapes of objects.
+meas_extensions_shapeHSM package contains the plugins to measure the shapes of objects.
 The plugins measure the moments of the sources and PSFs with adaptive Gaussian weights.
 The algorithm was initially described in C. Hirata & U. Seljak (2003) and was modified later in R. Mandelbaum et al. (2005).
 The implementation of these algorithms lives within the hsm module of the GalSim package (B. T. P. Rowe et al. 2015). meas_extensions_shapeHSM now interacts directly with the Python layer of GalSim to make the measurements.

-The base for plugin measuring moments the HsmMomentsPlugin and is the is parclass of the HsmSourceMomentsPlugin ent and HsmPsfMomentsPlugin which are specialized tomeasure on the sources (and objects) and PSFs HsmSourceMomentsRoundPlugin is a respectively. further specialized plugin that measures the moments with circular Gaussian weights instead of the elliptical ones in HsmSourceMomentsPlugin.
+The base plugin for measuring moments is the HsmMomentsPlugin and isthe parent class of the HsmSourceMomentsPlugin and HsmPsfMomentsPlugin which are specialized to measure on the sources (and objects) and PSFs respectively.
+HsmSourceMomentsRoundPlugin is a further specialized plugin that measures the moments with circular Gaussian weights instead of the elliptical ones in HsmSourceMomentsPlugin.
 The HsmPsfMomentsDebiasedPlugin adds noise to the PSF image to degrade it to have the same signal-to-noise ratio (SNR) as the source image.
 This makes the ellipticity calculated from this plugin have the same bias as the source ellipticity The PSF moments from this plugin should be used when calculating ellipticity residuals so the bias is largely cancelled.
 Having the various specializations as distinct plugins allows an object to be measured under different configurations simultaneously and included in the output catalogs.